Skip to content

 • TypeScript configuration in tsconfig.json

-• Enabled plugins and configuration files for that tooling
+• Enabled plugins and related configuration files

 • Dependent or depending workspaces in a monorepo